Get a Free Hotel Night with the Marriott Free Night Certificate

 Marriott Bonvoy American Express Card: The Starwood Preferred Guest Card from American Express was rebranded as the Marriott Bonvoy American Express card on February 13, 2019.
 This card is no longer open for new applications, but if you have one, it is eligible for the Marriott free night certificate.

-Marriott Bonvoy Business American Express Card: Formerly the SPG Business Card, the Marriott Bonvoy Business American Express Card has a limited time welcome offer of 100,000 Marriott Bonvoy points after spending $5,000 in the first 3 months of card membership.
-This offer ends on 4/24/19.
+Marriott Bonvoy Business American Express Card: Formerly the SPG Business Card, the Marriott Bonvoy Business American Express Card has a welcome offer of 75,000 Marriott Bonvoy points after spending $3,000 in the first 3 months of card membership.

 The card also earns a Marriott free night certificate to be used at properties costing 35,000 points or less a night each year on your cardmember anniversary.
 You can earn an additional free night after spending $60,000 or more in a calendar year.